-Illegal fishing has been the focus of a combined Australian Defence Force (ADF) and Indonesian armed forces operation, concluding in Kupang, West Timor this week.
+Illegal fishing has been the focus of a combined Australian Defence Force and Indonesian Armed Forces operation, concluding in Darwin last week.

-The operation included aircraft, ships and headquarters staff from both countries in two synchronised task groups.
-The ADF contribution included Armidale Class Patrol Boat HMAS Wollongong and an AP-3C Orion aircraft.
-The Indonesian armed forces provided naval vessels KRI Hiu and KRI Kakap and a CASA NC-212 aircraft.
+Armidale Class Patrol Boat, HMAS Glenelg and a RAAF AP-3C Orion aircraft represented the Australian Defence Force.
+The Indonesian armed forces provided naval vessels KRI Tombak and KRI Hiu and a CASA NC-212 aircraft.

 Commander Northern Command Commodore Brenton Smyth said the patrol was an excellent opportunity to share information and develop new skills.

 “Due to weather conditions this year’s patrol did not result in apprehensions, however the combined task group created a potent deterrence effect for would be illegal foreign fishers,” he said.

 The coordinated patrol featured both harbour and sea phases including demonstrations, desktop exercises, communications, ship manoeuvres, simulated boarding party procedures, safety of life at sea and search and rescue exercises.

 “By conducting these sorts of activities we learn a lot from each other and lay the foundations for a strong and enduring friendship, which will ultimately go a long way to improving the effectiveness of maritime security operations in our region,” Commodore Smyth said.